flod6/FinTech_Assignment2_FlorianDahlbender/README.md

 cd Application
 streamlit run app.py
 ```
-Or run the file `Àpplication/main.py` directly in the python editor.
+Or run the file `Application/main.py` directly in the python editor.

+## Disclaimer
+This is an educational project with simulated data and hypohtetical predictions.

+**Maintainder**: Florian Dahlbender | MSc BBAM | RSM